mustafaquraish/A48S19/W3/index.md

 > ### This is important!
 >
-> Understanding how arrays work properly is going to be something that will be useful to you for the rest of your programming career in C, and help you avoid a lot of common mistakes.
+> Understanding how arrays work properly is going to be something that will be useful to you for the rest of your programming career in C, and can help you avoid a lot of common mistakes.

 Make sure you run your code when you're done to check if it's working correctly!